 The legal problems involved in missing court are much more severe than most existing charges.
 Instead of risking further issues, deal with existing charges in a timely manner, cooperate with the court, and avoid receiving a bench warrant from the state of Arizona.

+What happens if you already have a bench warrant issued against you?
 Individuals who are already in the thick of dealing with an existing bench warrant should immediately hire a skilled Arizona criminal defense lawyer.
 Gaining professional advice and guidance from a lawyer can lend enormous help to a bench warrant.

 Criminal defense attorneys help by: